-Inspect the paddlewheel and remove any foreign material.
+Inspect the paddlewheel and remove any foreign material only when engine is off.

 Please see paddlewheel owner manual in the Boat Owner's Packet for more information.

 Voltmeter (Inboard)

 The voltmeter indicates whether the battery is charging or discharging.
 The needle should be located in the normal range while the engine is running.